Something’s happening tomorrow? Here’s how the restrictions are changing

 From May 18th, people will be able to meet up with others who are not in their households.

-Up to four people who don’t live together can meet outdoors while keeping at least two metres apart.
+Up to four people who don’t live together can meet outdoors while keeping at least two metres apart from that date.

 On June 8th, the 5km limit will be extended to 20km, though social interaction between households will remain limited.